Windows8r/minecraftserver-install/README.md

  - $ sudo python "serverinstaller (ubuntu and debian).py"
 ```

-### How it works?:
-It uses Gmail SMTP Login and bypasses login attempts!

 		   #########################################################
 		   #		Creator: @Windows8r			   #
 		   #		Do not leech this code, learn from it.	   #